 How to Delete Duplicate Photos on iPhone

 There are several ways to remove duplicate photos on your iPhone, as well as get rid of similar photos.
 The method best suited for your use case depends on whether you need to clean up duplicates or similars (or both), and if you prefer using third-party or native applications.
-Don’t worry—all methods are completely free!
+Either way, every method we cover below is free!

 Method 1: Use an App to Delete Duplicate and Near-Duplicate iPhone Photos

 You may be familiar with the Duplicates utility provided in the native Photos app.
-It’s powerful, but it has a major weakness that we’ll talk more about later.
-The truly most efficient method to get rid of duplicate photos on your iPhone, as well as similar images, is to use third-party applications that are specially designed to find them.
+It’s powerful, but it has a major weakness (which we briefly mentioned above and will talk more about later).
+With that limitation in mind, the truly efficient method to get rid of duplicate photos on your iPhone, as well as similar images, is to use a third-party app that is specially designed to find them.

 To delete duplicate photos on iPhone using Clever Cleaner: